passiv/snaptrade-sdks/sdks/python/docs/apis/tags/AccountInformationApi.md

 )

 try:
-    # List all accounts for the user, plus balances and positions for each account.
+    # List all accounts for the user, plus balances, positions, and orders for each account.
     get_all_user_holdings_response = (
         snaptrade.account_information.get_all_user_holdings(
             user_id="John.doe@snaptrade.com",  # required